MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-alexa.md

 You can configure your bot to communicate with people using Alexa devices that support Custom Skills.

-**Important**: Your bot must use the [Bot Framework Sdk](https://github.com/microsoft/botframework-sdk) version 4.8 or later.
+**Important**: Your bot must use the [Bot Framework SDK](https://github.com/microsoft/botframework-sdk) version 4.8 or later.
 If you create a new bot via the Azure Portal it will have 4.8 or later.
-If you have an existing bot you may need to update your Sdk version.
+If you have an existing bot you may need to update your SDK version.

 ## Create an Alexa skill